ajsadowy/Global_Coffee_Tea_Spice_Analysis/README.md

 Possible questions or ideas to investigate:
 The exports and imports of trade goods by weight and region.
 Difference in pricing of the same goods by weight compared to region.
+Which products are the most exported or imported from each region?

 ## Data files